 According to his sister, Blandine Brière, Benjamin began a road trip in 2018 that took him by van to Scandinavia and later to Iran.
-The regime arrested Brière in May 2020 while flying a drone near Iran’s border with Turkmenistan.
+The regime arrested Brière in May 2020 while he was flying a drone near Iran’s border with Turkmenistan.

 Treatment in Captivity